braze-inc/braze-docs/_docs/_partners/canvas_steps/facebook_audience_sync.md

 <br><br>The Facebook oAuth configuration will also apply to [Facebook exports via Segments]({{site.baseurl}}/partners/message_orchestration/additional_channels/retargeting/facebook/#prerequisites).
 {% endalert %}

-### Step 2: Add a Facebook Audience component in Canvas
+### Step 2: Add a Facebook Audience component in Canvas Flow

-Add a component in your Canvas, select the dropdown at the top of the component, and select **Facebook Audience Step**.
+Add a component in your Canvas and select **Facebook Audience Step**.

-![Workflow of the previous steps to add a Facebook Audience component in Canvas.][11]{:style="max-width:70%"}
+![Workflow of the previous steps to add a Facebook Audience component in Canvas Flow.][11]

 ### Step 3: Sync setup